Gokulraj0906/GQNN/README.md

 GQNN can be used for:
 1. **Research and Development**: Experiment with quantum-enhanced machine learning algorithms.
-2. **Education**: Learn and teach quantum computing principles via GQNNs.
+2. **Education**: Learn and teach quantum computing principles via QNNs.
 3. **Prototyping**: Develop proof-of-concept models for quantum computing applications.
 4. **Hybrid Systems**: Integrate classical and quantum systems for real-world data processing.